awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-on-premises-instance.md

 1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.

-1. If the list of applications does not appear, on the AWS CodeDeploy menu, choose **Applications**\.
+1. In the navigation pane choose **Applications**\.

-1. Choose the name of the application you want to delete \(for example, `CodeDeploy-OnPrem-App`\)\.
+1. Choose the name of the application you want to delete \(for example, `CodeDeploy-OnPrem-App`\) and then choose **Delete application**\.

-1. At the bottom of the **Application details** page, choose **Delete application**\.

-1. When prompted, type the name of the application to confirm you want to delete it, and then choose **Delete**\.
+1. When prompted, enter the name of the application to confirm you want to delete it, and then choose **Delete**\.

 You cannot use the AWS CodeDeploy console to deregister the on\-premises instance or uninstall the AWS CodeDeploy agent\.
 Follow the instructions in [To deregister the on\-premises instance and delete the IAM user ](#tutorials-on-premises-instance-6-clean-up-resources-deregister-cli)\.